pytorch-ignite/code-generator/CONTRIBUTING.md

 # Code-Generator Contribution Guide

 Hi!
-Thank for your interest in contributing to Code-Generator.
+Thanks for your interest in contributing to Code-Generator.
 Before submitting your contribution, please make sure to take a moment and read through the following guide:

 ## Repo Setup